cyoni/rss-fetcher/README.md

-A node.js app that fetches and monitors the latest SEC 13F-HR filings from the EDGAR RSS feed.
+A node.js app that fetches rss information and monitors them for updates in real-time.
+The app supports sending notifications via email and Telegram.